 Election Interference?
-Facebook Suppressing New York Post Bombshell Story Of Damaging Hunter Biden Emails
+Facebook and Twitter Suppressing New York Post Bombshell Story Of Damaging Hunter Biden Emails

 Facebook has reduced the distribution of a New York Post story containing bombshell information indicating that – contrary to his previous denials — Joe Biden allegedly did meet with an adviser to the board of Burisma while he was Vice President, arranged by his son Hunter, who was then working as a lobbyist for the company.
+Twitter followed suit soon after, labeling links to the story “unsafe.”

 The story made the front page of the Post, which also reveals that the Senate Homeland Security and Governmental Affairs Committee is investigating emails provided to it by a whistleblower, allegedly between Hunter Biden and executives at Burisma.